maersta/lazyb0y/README.md

 # lazyb0y

+- INTRODUCTION

   Super simple bash script used to generate quick commands for various web penetration tools

   Probably the worst code you've ever seen but hey, if it works..

   Kali/Parrot OS prefered

 - SETUP